 Halloween can be “tricky” for families with food allergies, and for parents who think handing out candy is a bad idea.
 It’s certainly a holiday that centers around children collecting and consuming more sugar than most parents are comfortable with.
 But how can you still make it fun without contributing to the massive amounts of sugar that kids will be exposed to on this night?
-Here are a few fun, non-candy alternatives you can consider passing out at your house this year:

 - Glow sticks or glow bracelets

 - Miniature containers of hand sanitizer

 - Low sugar juice boxes or bottled water

 - Halloween-themed toys or pencils from the dollar store